 When considering ability to pay for college, the annual cost is often discussed but it's the "all in" multi-year degree cost which matters in the end.
 Let's take a look at what it could really cost for four years at Olin College of Engineering.

 At the current published rates, an estimated total tuition, fees and living expense price for a 4 year bachelor's degree at Olin College is $307,384 for students graduating in normal time.
 This methodology for estimating the 4 year cost is a straight multiple of the most recent reported annual total cost and does not factor in tuition increases during the time you're in school.
 It also assumes you receive no grant or scholarship aid and pay the full list price.

 A potentially more accurate but less conservative estimate of a degree cost can be made by using the school's annual $28,880 in-state net price as the basis.
 Applying this cost over 4 would estimate the cost of a degree at $115,520**

 The second consideration after understanding the cost of college is determining how to finance it.
-Some students are fortunate enough to have some form of family financial assistance, but student loans end up financing a significant portion of higher education in the U.S. 39% of Franklin W. Olin College of Engineering students receive U.S. Federal Student Loans with an average annual Federal Loan aid amount of $4,540.
-The reported average student debt upon graduation is $16,092.
+Some students are fortunate enough to have some form of family financial assistance, but student loans end up financing a significant portion of higher education in the U.S. 33% of Olin College of Engineering students receive U.S. Federal Student Loans with an average annual Federal Loan aid amount of $3,643.

 Student loans are not free money and must be repaid.
 You cannot dismiss student loans by via bankruptcy.